 I tried to keep the squares equal when planning my tank but I found it bunched all the rock together and left no swimming room for the Yellow Tang I ‘Had To Have’.
 I ended up slightly stretching my center squares to become rectangles to help create a balance between the rule of thirds and my aquarium shape.

 My intersecting points all had a very specific purpose.
-The two lower points were to create caves for my shrimp to hang out in so I could see them, and the two upper points were the peaks of each rock pile with space for vibrant SPS corals to grow from.
+The two lower points were to create caves for my two shrimp to hang out in so I could see them, and the two upper points were the peaks of each rock pile with space for vibrant SPS corals to grow from.

 The rule of thirds will work on any size or shape of an aquarium, it is just a matter of scale.
 If you have a nano reef, use small pieces of rock rubble and epoxy them together.
-If you have a large reef tank, use islands of varying sizes and shape to create unique focal points using the technique.
+If you have a large reef tank, use rock islands of varying sizes and shape to create unique focal points using the technique.

-3. Create Depth
+Design Tip #3: Create Depth

 The goal here is to trick the eye by using some clever rock placements to create the impression of depth.